autokitteh/samples/openai_chatgpt/README.md

 1. Follow instructions [here](https://platform.openai.com/docs/quickstart) to setup your OpenAI API account.

-2. Initialize connection in the AutoKitteh WebUI and provide API key generated in step 1.
+2. Via the `ak` CLI tool, or the AutoKitteh WebUI, initialize the OpenAI connection and provide API key generated in step 1.

 3. Via the `ak` CLI tool, or the AutoKitteh VS Code extension, deploy the `autokitteh.yaml` manifest file